box/box-node-sdk/docs/enterprise.md

 Get a list of users in the current enterprise by calling the [`enterprise.getUsers(options, callback)`](http://opensource.box.com/box-node-sdk/jsdoc/Enterprise.html#getUsers) method.
 This method supports offset-based pagination and marker-based pagintation.
 To use offset-based pagination, do not pass in the `usemarker` parameter or set it to `false`.
 To use marker-based pagination, pass in the `usemarker` parameter as `true`.
-Use the `fields` option to specify the desired fields, and `limit` and (`offset` or `marker`) to control result set paging.
-Requesting information for only the fields you need can improve performance and reduce the size of the network request.
+Use the `fields` option to specify the desired response fields, and `limit` (along with `offset` or `marker`) to control result set paging.
+Requesting information for only the fields you need can improve performance by reducing the size of the network response.

 <!-- sample get_users -->
 ```js